 During this exercise, I’m trying to use my whole arm as opposed to just bending at the wrist, especially when drawing the longer parallel lines (I didn’t do as great a job of it when I was drawing the smaller ones).
 Drawing from the shoulder will help you produce smoother lines because your arm movement range is much larger than that of just your wrist.

-Note: I set my Photoshop Pencil Smoothing to 10% to compensate for the slippery iPad surface, and to mimic a toothy sketchbook page.
+Note: During my digital art drawing exercises, I set my Photoshop Pencil Smoothing to 10% to compensate for the slippery iPad surface, and to mimic a toothy sketchbook page.
 If you’re using a Wacom tablet or have one of those iPad screen protectors that offers some textured resistance, you might not experience this slip ‘n slide feeling as much.

 Drawing from the shoulder can produce smoother lines as opposed to drawing from the wrist.